 PocketSmith is best for:

-Our review on PocketSmith believes that this is a financial tracking app that goes further than its competitors.
+Our review on PocketSmith shows that this is a financial tracking app that goes further than its competitors.
 By providing lots of important insights, the PocketSmith app can help you control your finances.

-Keep reading our PocketSmith review to find out more.
+Keep reading my PocketSmith review to find out more.

 PocketSmith at a Glance

-PocketSmith was founded in 2008 by a group of New Zealand entrepreneurs.
+PocketSmith was founded in 2008 by New Zealand entrepreneurs Jason Leong, Francois Bondiguela, and James Wigglesworth.
 The goal of the app was to create a platform that allows people to manage their finances and receive vital insights via a calendar-like app.

 The software uses a Google-like calendar to provide you with information on your current balances and future forecasts.
 It offers full synchronization with your financial accounts and the different budget categories enable you to drill down into your finances quickly.